 Born in 1973.
 Lives and works in Paris.

-Agnès Geoffrey graduated from the schools of fine arts in Lyon and Paris.
+Agnès Geoffray graduated from the schools of fine arts in Lyon and Paris.
 She was in residencie at Rijksakademie in Amsterdam (2002-2003) and at the Villa Medici in Rome (Académie de France, 2010-2011).
 She has recently exhibited at Kunsthalle in Vienna, at Magasin in Grenoble, at Center of Photographie in Geneva, at Jeu de Paume (curator Georges Didi-Huberman), at Rencontres d’Arles and Center Pompidou Metz.
 Her works are part of many public and private collections such as Pompidou Center, CNAP, MAC VAL, Elysee Museum, Antoine de Galbert Foundation … Three books about her work have been published by Editions de La Lettre Volée, Ultieme Hallucinatie, Profond silence and Les Captives.
-In 2017, CPIF (Centre photographique d’Ile-de-France) presents a major monographic exhibition dedicated to Agnes Geoffray, in particular on the occasion of the AICA France prize, awarded in 2016 to J. Emil Sennewald, for the presentation of the work of the artist.
+In 2017, CPIF (Centre photographique d’Ile-de-France) presented a major monographic exhibition dedicated to Agnes Geoffray, in particular on the occasion of the AICA France prize, awarded in 2016 to J. Emil Sennewald, for the presentation of the work of the artist.
 This presentation as well as this exhibition Before the eye lid’s laid were also published by La Lettre volée.
+She is currently in residency at the Centre Pompidou (MNAM) an will benefit in 2020 of a solo show at FRAC Auvergne.